ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Remote/kvm-tutorial.rst

 Integrate Guest Node into Cluster
 _________________________________

-We will use the following command, which creates the VirtualDomain resource, creates and copies the key, and enables pacemaker_remote:
+We're finally ready to integrate the VM into the cluster as a guest node.
+Run the following command, which will create a guest node from the ``VirtualDomain`` resource and take care of all the remaining steps.
+Note that the format is ``pcs cluster node add-guest <guest_name> <vm_resource_name>``.

 .. code-block:: none

-    # pcs cluster node add-guest guest1
+    [root@pcmk-1 ~]# pcs cluster node add-guest guest1 vm-guest1
+    No addresses specified for host 'guest1', using 'guest1' Sending 'pacemaker authkey' to 'guest1'
+    guest1: successful distribution of the file 'pacemaker authkey' Requesting 'pacemaker_remote enable', 'pacemaker_remote start' on 'guest1'
+    guest1: successful run of 'pacemaker_remote enable'
+    guest1: successful run of 'pacemaker_remote start'

-Once the **vm-guest1** resource is started you will see **guest1** appear in the ``pcs status`` output as a node.
-The final ``pcs status`` output should look something like this, and you can see that it created the VirtualDomain resource:
+You should soon see ``guest1`` appear in the ``pcs status`` output as a node.
+The output should look something like this:

 .. code-block:: none